liamzdenek/ferment-ai/memory-bank/activeContext.md

 ## Next Steps

-1. **Create Runtime-Types Package**: Create a new package that defines interfaces that both core-constructs-runtime and runtime will implement.

-2. **Implement CoreConstructsRuntimeModule**: Create a single module in core-constructs-runtime that mounts everything in core-constructs-lib to the journal.
+1. **Implement HttpApplication**: Create the HttpApplication class in the core-constructs-runtime package that extends RootConstruct and has a 'serve' operation to initialize the HTTP API.

-3. **Create Binding Classes**: Implement separate classes for each construct type that needs to be bound to the journal.
+2. **Create Processor/Runtime Module Interface**: Design and implement a processor/runtime module interface to validate that all necessary modules are available to execute the constructs.

+3. **Update Journal Package**: Update the journal package to implement the Journal interface from runtime-common.

+4. **Update Runtime Package**: Update the runtime package to use the interfaces from runtime-common.

-4. **Enhance Demo Application**: Further develop the demo application to showcase more features of the framework and demonstrate the full lifecycle from construct definition to execution.
+5. **Enhance Demo Application**: Further develop the demo application to showcase more features of the framework and demonstrate the full lifecycle from construct definition to execution.

-5. **Fix TypeScript Errors**: Add type declarations for Express, CORS, and body-parser, and address other TypeScript errors in the implementation.
+6. **Fix TypeScript Errors**: Add type declarations for Express, CORS, and body-parser, and address other TypeScript errors in the implementation.

-6. **Implement Testing**: Create unit tests for all components and develop integration tests for the complete system.
+7. **Implement Testing**: Create unit tests for all components and develop integration tests for the complete system.

 ## Open Questions and Architectural Recommendations